aspose-3d/Aspose.3D-API-References/english/java/com.aspose.threed/morphtargetchannel/_index.md

 public class MorphTargetChannel extends A3DObject
 ```

 A MorphTargetChannel is used by [MorphTargetDeformer](../../com.aspose.threed/morphtargetdeformer) to organize the target geometries.
-Some file formats like FBX support multiple channels in parallel.
+Some file formats like FBX support multiple channels in parallel. **Remarks:** Weight is between 0 and 1.0, and default weight for target is 0.0;
 ## Constructors

 | Constructor | Description |